Table of Contents

 Single consumer diagram

-• A single point of introduction to the public grid
+• A single entry point to the public network

 • A single consumer